How to love nature and protect yourself from ticks!

 A Lyme vaccine ahead?

-Here’s excellent news for those who love walking in tall grass.
-(Guilty!)
+Here’s excellent news for those who love walking in tall grass: According to Axios, humans may finally have access to a Lyme disease vaccine as early as 2025!

-Until then, protect yourself with repellents that contain at least 20% Deet or Picaridin.
-Deet smells.
-Picaradin doesn’t.
+Until then, protect yourself against ticks with repellents that contain at least 20% Deet or Picaridin.
+(Deet smells.
+Picaradin doesn’t.)
 We love Picaridin body products + Permethrin clothes sprays from Sawyer Products + Ranger Ready.

 Ticks carry more than just Lyme

-Warmer weather means ticks are in more regions and for extended periods.
-Blacklegged (deer) ticks inflict at least 40,000 people in the U.S. with Lyme disease yearly.
-But this Time article wants us to stay alert about the other 21 tick-borne diseases the CDC tracks.
-Here are a few.
+Warmer weather means ticks are in more regions of the US and for extended periods of time.
+And while blacklegged (deer) ticks inflict at least 40,000 people in the US with Lyme disease every year, this Time article wants us to stay alert about the 21 other tick-borne diseases the CDC tracks.

 Love nature anyway, kids!